mike-xen/MakeHospitalsGreat/README.md

-# MakeHospitalsGreat Warning for Demo perposes only
+# MakeHospitalsGreat Warning for Demo purposes only